-I look for three things: voice, stakes, and worldbuilding.
+I look for three things: voice, action/stakes, and worldbuilding.
 When the character's voice is really strong and is jumping off the page then I'm drawn in immediately.
 I need some sort of action to stir my curiosity and make me want to keep reading to find out what will happen next.
-It is also very helpful for the stakes to be evident and extremely clear for me to understand the dynamic of what exactly I am getting into and rules of the world needs to be evident enough that I am not lost moving forward.
+It is also very helpful for the stakes to be evident and clear enough for me to understand the dynamics and rules of the world so that I am not lost moving forward.

 What can writers expect from working with you during #RevPit, including communication?

-Partnership is my favorite part of being an editor so I'm more than happy to set up a Zoom call to brainstorm, but on the day to day you can DM me for quick questions and email for more in-depth questions that may require some thought.
+Partnership is my favorite part of being an editor so I'm more than happy to set up a Zoom call to brainstorm, but on the day-to-day, you can DM me for quick questions and email for more in-depth questions that may require some thought.
 In regards to communication, I am honest and transparent and welcome questions so feel free to ask them.
 And I aim to respond within 1-2 days!

 What do you expect from writers during the #RevPit revision process, including communication?

 Flexibility, openness, and enthusiasm!
 They should be open to and willing to act on constructive criticism and feedback.
 They should also know what areas in which they both need and want improvement.
-It is going to take more than one round of editing to get your novel ready so someone who understands that and is is ready to get to work.
+It is going to take more than one round of editing to get your novel ready so someone who understands that and is ready to get to work.
 I also appreciate clear, honest communication about your expectations and goals.

 What hobbies do you have outside of writing and editing?

 Reading of course, haha!
-But in addition to that, I love crocheting, trying out new recipes, going for hikes, traveling, and catching up on all the TV/movies I'm behind on!
+But in addition to that, I love crocheting, trying out new recipes, going on hikes, traveling, and catching up on all the TV/movies I'm behind on!